 The above syntax was tested on Windows 10 Build 1903 and on Windows 7.

-On a server operating system you can use the PowerShell ServerManager module to enable the RSAT-AD-PowerShell feature in PowerShell.
+On Windows Server, use the PowerShell ServerManager module to enable the RSAT-AD-PowerShell feature in PowerShell.

 PS51> Import-Module ServerManager PS51> Install-WindowsFeature -Name RSAT-AD-PowerShell